Dissociative Identity Disorder: Breaking Free and Healing PTSD

 My book Separated from the Light describes the wondrous journey of survival which is possible for every sufferer or wounded soul.
 The book describes the first step to understanding DID without blame, guilt, stigma, and shame.
 I would like to share my thoughts on Dissociative Identity Disorders to increase normalization.

 The symbolic concept and the recovery process of dissociative identity disorder is a complex subject.
 To make it easier and simpler, I believe that Dissociative Identity Disorders, Dissociative Disorders, and Complex Post-traumatic Stress Disorder is a normal human response.
 A normal reaction to experiencing multiple overwhelming life-threatening experiences of sexual, emotional, mental or physical abuse acts.
 DID allows an individual to survive and save the whole Self.
 This natural ability to compartmentalize is a creative protective and defensive processes.
 Any human who has gone through repetitive abuse or trauma situations knows that his or her personal integrity was threatened.
 He or she also learns that after experiencing such horrible acts, that "they are never the same as they were before the experience".
 But self can be recovered and healed.

 Any overwhelming life situation throws human systems out of balance and wounds part of the human soul.
 Abusive or traumatic situations cause the Soul to compartmentalize for survival.
 After experiencing repetitive life-threatening or abusive acts, a survivor feels profoundly out of balance and understands deeply that his or her life will never be the same as they were.
 A normal feeling following an abusive or traumatic event is to feel different, broken or damaged.
-Survivors have reported that they felt personally invaded, like a part of self had ripped away, felt shattered, and empty inside, or sometimes all of these at once.
+Survivors have reported that they felt personally invaded, like a part of yourself had been ripped away, shattered, empty inside, or sometimes all of these at once.
 The emptiness is the result of the loss of part of one's soul and the brain's compartmentalizing of the identity to ensure protection.